 Distance: 180 miles

-See the legendary Grand Ole Opry, the Country Music Hall of Fame and RCA Studio B where the Nashville Sound was created by Chet Atkins, Dolly Parton, the Everly Brothers, Elvis and many others.
-Be sure to hear some live music at a classic honky tonk like Tootsie’s Orchid Lounge in the District, Nashville’s downtown entertainment area.
-Kick up your heels to the Country sounds at the Wildhorse Saloon or take a cabaret dinner cruise aboard the General Jackson Showboat on the Cumberland River.
+Welcome to Music City!
+It's all about the tunes here.
+Must-sees include the legendary Grand Ole Opry, the Country Music Hall of Fame and RCA Studio B where the Nashville Sound was created by Chet Atkins, Dolly Parton, the Everly Brothers, Elvis and many others.

 Distance: 210 miles

 Heading back to Memphis, follow the 210-mile stretch of Interstate 40 between Memphis and Nashville which the Tennessee Legislature officially proclaimed the "Music Highway" in 1999.

 Make a stop in Jackson - the home of Carl Perkins, the Godfather of Rockabilly.
 The International Rockabilly Hall of Fame & Mural Museum in the historic downtown area is worth a look.
 The Old Country Store at the Casey Jones Village is a good lunch and souvenir shopping spot.

 Take a slight detour from Jackson and drive through Nutbush – the birthplace of Tina Turner and the title of one of her greatest hits – before continuing to Memphis.

 Visit Graceland, Elvis’ beloved mansion plus all of the exhibits at Elvis Presley's Memphis.
 Sun Studio, the Stax Museum of American Soul Music as well as the Smithsonian’s Rock’n’Soul Museum all need to be on the list too!
 Then eat your weight in BBQ and dance the night away on historic Beale Street.